 An alternative definition of evolutionary stability only requires the condition $U(q, p) > U(p, p)$ to hold locally, i.e., in some punctured relative neighborhood of q .
-Evolutionary stability implies asymptotic stability under the replicator dynamics (Weibull, 1995; Sandholm, 2010).
+Evolutionary stability implies asymptotic stability under the replicator dynamics (Sandholm, 2010).

-There are several definitions of neutral stability (Maynard Smith, 1982) that are equivalent in this setting (Bomze and Weibull, 1995).
-Here we adopt the following one:

-A distribution over actions $q \in \Delta(A)$ is neutrally stable if, for every distribution $p \in \Delta(A)$:
+There are several definitions of neutral stability (Maynard Smith, 1982) that are equivalent in this setting of linear payoff functions (Bomze and Weibull, 1995).
+Here we adopt the following one: a distribution over actions $q \in \Delta(A)$ is neutrally stable if, for every distribution $p \in \Delta(A)$: